htm-community/sanity/README.md

 To host [the online demos](https://nupic-community.github.io/comportexviz/) locally, do a `cljsbuild`, as above.

-Now open `public/demos/*.html` in a web browser, preferably Google Chrome.
+Now open `public/demos/*.html` in a web browser.
 Each HTML page loads the corresponding model defined in `examples/demos/comportexviz/demos/`.

 ## License

+Copyright © 2015 Marcus Lewis, Felix Andrews and contributors.
-Copyright © 2014-2015 Felix Andrews and contributors.
+Copyright © 2014 Felix Andrews and contributors.

 Distributed under your choice of
 * the Eclipse Public License, the same as Clojure.